wur-bioinformatics/introduction-to-bioinformatics/week5.md

 can be used to learn about the function of genes - “if the expression of gene A is similar to that of gene B with a certain function F, then gene A likely also has function F”.
-This can help identify genes involved in similar processes or pathways.
-For samples, it can help identify for example disease subtypes, different genotypes etc.  that may be helpful to learn about different outcomes.
+This can help identify genes involved in similar processes or pathways: co-expressed genes can be co-regulated, code for interacting proteins etc. For samples, it can help identify for example disease subtypes, different genotypes etc.  that may be helpful to learn about different outcomes.
 Clustering is often used to order the rows and columns of a heatmap (as in {numref}`w5bf6` and {numref}`w5bf8`), after